holly-hacker/bulletforcehax/README.md

 # bulletforcehax

-No support given, no warranty included, all rights reserved.
-Bring your own batteries.
+No support given, no warranty included, bring your own batteries.